fotistsakiris/Ideej-k-fkjsdfio/README.md

 ### In UI: the <Line />, <BoldText />
 ### Favorites
 ### A plus and a minus sign to add/subtrack products in the cartScreen.
+### Two option of navigation: 1.
+Side Drawer or 2.
+Bottom Tabs.

 ## TODO